utk-eecs-crumpton-tas/cs102-handbook/docs/general/discord.md

 ## Copying and Pasting

 Discord supports a subset of the markup language known as [markdown](https://www.markdownguide.org/).
-Markdown lets you share code with mono-spacing and syntax highlighting in discord by wrapping it in backticks.
+Markdown lets you share code with mono-spacing and syntax highlighting in Discord by wrapping it in backticks.
 [Here](https://www.markdownguide.org/extended-syntax/#fenced-code-blocks) is the documentation for markdown code blocks for reference.

 For example, if you wanted to share the following code: